Capital South Wales: History

 On 3 January 2011, the station was rebranded from Red Dragon FM to Capital South Wales as part of a merger of owners Global's Hit Music and Galaxy networks to form the Capital FM network.
 On 6 February 2014, Global Radio announced it would be selling Capital South Wales to Communicorp.
 Capital's network programming and brand name are retained under a franchise agreement.
 Global's Heart South Wales station shares facilities at the Capital studios in Cardiff Bay.

 On 26 February 2019, Global confirmed the station's local breakfast and weekend shows would be replaced with networked programming from April 2019.
 The weekday drivetime show was retained alongside news bulletins, traffic updates and advertising.

+In January 2025, it was reported that Capital Cymru would cease all of its Welsh language programming following the broadcast regulator Ofcom's decision to relax local content obligations for commercial radio, apart from news.
+The station's Wrexham studios will also close.

+As of 24 February 2025, the station's weekday Drivetime show, presented by Josh Andrews and Kally Davies, is simulcast on Capital's stations in the North West and North Wales.
+Separate local news and traffic bulletins for South Wales were retained.